Bearded man

 Hey Team!

-A beard conditioner also known as softener is considered a follow up step to washing your beard with a beard wash.
+A beard conditioner, also known as a softener, is considered a follow-up step to washing your beard with a beard wash.
 Generally marketed with conditioning and softening results for beard hair.

 Is using a specific liquid beard conditioner a bad thing?

-Yes it can be, stripping oils from your beard is a big no no and our main point here would be that a beard wash should be mild enough so it doesn't actually strip all the oil away damaging the beard in the process.
-A specific conditioner shouldn't be required to mask the oil stripping and damage that occurs from a badly formulated beard wash with cheap harsh ingredients.
-Often the conditioners also contain a concoction of harsh ingredients themselves, and over time will result in brittle dry hair whilst laying the foundation for ingrown hairs, skin irritation and beard druff.
+A specific conditioner shouldn't be required to mask the oil stripping and damage that occurs from a badly formulated beard wash that has been made with cheap or harsh ingredients.
+Using the wrong type of beard products over time will result in brittle, dry hair while laying the foundation for ingrown hairs, skin irritation, and beard dandruff.

-Instead of using both a wash and conditioner we recommend using a mild beard wash every 2 - 3 days that does not strip all the oil away but will still remove the dirt, grime and any build up acquired throughout the week.
+Instead of using both a liquid wash and conditioner, we recommend using just a mild beard wash every 2-3 days that does not strip all the oil away but will still remove the dirt, grime, and any buildup acquired throughout the week.

-For conditioning all you need is a good quality beard oil after a mild washing that if required/preferred can be accompanied with a balm or butter for that extra hold or softening/conditioning factor.
-In our opinion this method is far superior to a liquid beard conditioner that quite literally is removed from the beard and washed down the drain.
+For Hydrating, what you need is to apply a good-quality beard oil after a mild washing with beard shampoo, then use a leave-in beard conditioner, like a balm or butter, which is the best for optimal hold and beard hair softening.
+In our opinion, using this method is far superior to a liquid beard conditioner that quite literally is removed from the beard and then washed down the drain.

 Conclusion

-A good mild beard wash in our opinion should not require a specific conditioner as follow-up, a quality oil by itself or combined with a balm or butter will provide your beard with all the conditioning that you require in your grooming routine.
-This is also far more cost effective in the long run, as well as less impactful on the environment.
-The concept in theory is great but in our testing and comparison, does not compete with the conditioning and softening from a quality beard oil, balm or butter and to us a liquid conditioner is money quite literally poured down the drain.
+A good mild beard wash, in our opinion, should not require a specific conditioner as a follow-up; a quality oil by itself or combined with a balm or butter will provide your beard with all the conditioning that you require in your grooming routine.
+This is also far more cost-effective in the long run, as well as less impactful on the environment.
+The concept of liquid beard conditioner in theory is great, but in our testing and comparison, it does not compete with the conditioning and softening from a quality beard oil, balm or butter.

-Check out our range of Wash, Oil, Balm and Butters
+Check out our range of Beard Wash, Oil, Balm and Butters

 Frequently Asked Questions about Beard Conditioners: